Wintermute0110/AEL-asset-library/README.md

    metadata, the assets and the emulator parameters (aka the arguments).

-Alternatively, you can configure your launchers using the **launcher creation wizard** and have a look at the XML files to learn about the arguments you must introduce in the wizard.
+Alternatively, you can configure your launchers using the **launcher creation wizard** and have a look at the XML files to learn about the app/emulator arguments you must introduce in the wizard.

-After importing an XML configuration file, if you discover some mistake or want to change you mind about something, edit the XML configuration file, reimport, and when asked about overwriting the category/launcher say **yes**.
+After importing an XML configuration file, if you discover some mistake or want to change something, simply edit the XML configuration file, reimport the XML in AEL, and when asked about overwriting the category/launcher say **yes**.
 You can reimport categories/launchers as many times as you want until you are totally satisfied with your setup.